-We are exempt from paying development contributions on any development that is a capital expenditure that development contributions are required for.
+Council is exempt from paying development contributions on any development that is a capital work for which development contributions are required.
 This avoids the possibility of collecting development contributions for one activity and using them to help fund another activity.
 However, any other council development may be liable for development contributions.